Force over Distance: Chapter 16

 “Muscle memory?”
 Young shrugged.

-“Oh he'll hate that,” Eli said with a grin, already heading toward the door.
+“Oh he'll hate that.”
+Eli grinned, already heading toward the door.
 “I'm in.
 For the greater good, and all.
 Be right back.”

 Greer crossed his arms and leaned against the doorframe.
 “What's gonna happen to you when he sits in the chair, sir?”